It’s a wonderful world

-I was lucky to have learned the piano for a number of years as a child, popping over to see John and Ian, a cosmopolitan gay couple who would fuss over my red curly hair whilst setting tricky tasks to enhance the art of connecting with sound.
-I was cared for and gained a love of music.
-I took the spirit of those years into my teens and although I dropped the piano, I picked up a guitar and slotted into the raw chaos of the early 90’s.
-These days there’s less disharmony, but the love and the spirit remains in my music.
+I was lucky to have learned the piano for a number of years as a child, I took the spirit of those years into my teens when I picked up a guitar and slotted into the raw chaos of the early 90’s.
+These days there’s less disharmony, having settled on a more acoustic style.
+Here’s me playing at The Trades club in Hebden Bridge….

 I went to college and did a marine fitting course, worked in a few boat yards, went to college in London to learn how to build musical instruments.

 I didn’t really want to be a boat fitter, or a luthier, what I did want to do was learn all of the little bits that went into doing both of these things.
-As a result I did many things that used these skills, such as furniture building and welding on the new airport in Hong Kong.
+As a result I did many things that used these skills, such as furniture building and welding in Hong Kong.

 Moving Image and Scuba Diving